Skip to content Skip to footer

 • Group B Streptococcal and E coli

-Viral Meningitis tends to resolve on its own within 7 – 10 days, although some people will make a full recovery some are left with serious and debilitating side effects.
+Viral Meningitis tends to resolve on its own within 7–10 days, although some people can be left with serious and debilitating side effects.

 • Brain injury